ervandew/eclim/src/doc/content/vim/cheatsheet.rst

 - :ref:`:Buffers` -
   Opens a temporary window with a list of all the currently listed buffers, allowing you to open or remove them.
+- :ref:`:BuffersToggle` -
+  Opens the buffers window if not open, otherwise closes it.
 - :ref:`:Only` -
   Closes all but the current window and any windows excluded by **g:EclimOnlyExclude**.